chromilo/udacity-suse-scholarship/README.md

 #st_canada
 1. Our study team met for our weekly session July 3 at 10:00am Pacific (rescheduled).
 Meeting minutes are here.
 A final poll was sent out asking for status on lessons.
 2. This week we Updated the tracking spreadsheet matching team members to sprint 1 wall.
+We found that 17/52 did not fill out the sprint 1 commitment form; 14/35 have not filled in the sprint 1 completion form so they probably have not finished lesson 3; which means 21/35 or 60% have completed lesson 3.
-3. There are three scholars facing some issues with lesson 2 but haven't gotten any status back from them yet.
+3. @James has issues myn Ng   There are three scholars facing some issues with lesson 2 but haven't gotten any status back from them yet.

 Day 23 (sprint 2):
 1. Yesterday I finished all of lesson 4.